Routhleck/IELTS-preparation/口语梳理CY.md

 >CY: Yes,  Absolutely.
 The field encompasses a wide range of topics, including optimization theory, data analytics, operations research and so on.
 This diversity allows me to explore different areas of interest and apply a variety of approaches to problem-solving.
 Furthermore, as a Ph.D. candidate, I have the opportunity to conduct cutting-edge research and work with experts in the field.
 This allows me to stay up-to-date with the latest developments and contribute to the field through my own research.
 Overall, I find my subject to be a very dynamic and engaging field, and I am constantly learning and discovering new ways to apply my skills to real-world problems.

 **6. Do you prefer to study in the mornings or in the afternoons?**

->CY:  I actually prefer to study in the mornings.
-People tend to have a quite clear mind and a good mood in the morning.
-So by reading some delightful articles I can have a good start of my day.

 >CY:  Night, definitely.
 I find that studying at night can be quite productive.
 In fact, I often find that I am more focused and creative during the night, when the distractions of the day have subsided.
 Additionally, studying at night allows me to take advantage of any bursts of inspiration or ideas that I may have while working on my research.
 However, I recognize that studying at night can also have some drawbacks, such as disrupting my sleep schedule.
 Therefore, I try to strike a balance between studying at night and getting enough rest to ensure that I am able to maintain a healthy and sustainable study routine.